macaburguera/splaTV/README.md

 ## **Additional Models**

 Feel free to explore the provided `.splatv` models under the `/splatv` folder.
 These examples can be used to test and experiment with the visualizer.

+## **References & additional work**

+The ply_to_splatv.py converter is based on the work done by @GoToEasy, check its ply2splat and splat2ply converter: https://github.com/gotoeasy/gsbox